PepOrtinLopz/Kaggle/README.md

 ## Database

-To access the source Database: [Link to Database](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data) \n This dataset contains most recent and relevant information that Craiglist provides on car sales including 22 columns.
+To access the source Database: [Link to Database](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data) /n This dataset contains most recent and relevant information that Craiglist provides on car sales including 22 columns.
 This data is scraped every few months.

 **Target:** Price